Tejasugale04/Xelron-AI/Readme.md

++ Check The Code for troubleshooting in Readme.md file +

 Kubernetes Troubleshooting Task
 A terminal-based engineering task that simulates real-world Kubernetes debugging scenarios.
 This task is designed to test problem-solving skills in container orchestration environments.